esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_simple.rst

     >>> start_time = time.time(); [prob_jit.fitness(arr) for i in range(100)]; print(time.time() - start_time) #doctest: +SKIP
     0.0059030...

 much better right?
-For more information see `Numba documentation pages <http://numba.pydata.org/>`_.
+For more information on using Numba to speed up your python code see `Numba documentation pages <http://numba.pydata.org/>`_.
+Note that only a limited part on NumPy and the python language in general is suported by this use, and you can easily run into problems using the ``@jit`` decorator if you are using a number of features of the language.